abhishek248-lab/Citysales-Hub-A-Real-Time-Sales-Data-Analytics/README.md

 - Leveraged **Delta Lake ACID Transactions** to guarantee atomic writes and prevent partial data updates.
 - Supported automatic recovery by allowing failed streaming micro-batches to be safely retried.

-### 🛡️ How Delta Lake Helps

-- Ensures **ACID Transactions** for reliable streaming writes.
-- Prevents incomplete or corrupted table updates during failures.
-- Supports **Time Travel** for auditing and recovery.
-- Enables safe retries without impacting previously committed data.

 ---

-## 📈 Scalability

-- Built on the **Databricks Lakehouse Platform** using Delta Lake and Lakeflow Declarative Pipelines.
-- Implemented the **Medallion Architecture (Bronze → Silver → Gold)** for scalable and maintainable data processing.
-- Designed the pipeline using **Streaming Tables**, enabling continuous ingestion with minimal latency.
-- Used **Auto CDC** to efficiently process dimension updates without expensive merge operations.
-- Supported **Schema Evolution** using `mergeSchema`, allowing the pipeline to scale with changing source schemas.
-- Configured **Cluster Autoscaling** to dynamically allocate compute resources based on streaming workload.
-- Designed a **multi-source append architecture**, making it easy to onboard additional regional sales streams.

----

-## 📊 Monitoring

-- Monitored **Lakeflow Pipeline** executions using the Databricks Pipeline UI.
-- Tracked streaming job health, processing latency, and pipeline execution status.
-- Monitored **Lakeflow Expectations** to identify invalid records and data quality failures.
-- Used Delta table history and pipeline logs for troubleshooting and operational monitoring.
-- Validated streaming throughput and micro-batch execution using Databricks monitoring tools.